lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 3 Categories and keywords for CLIP3*

-Additionally, while CLIP1 and 2 both gave the top one classification prediction only, with CLIP3, we had it provide the two highest value predictions.
+Additionally, while CLIP1 and 2 both gave the top one classification prediction only, we had CLIP3 provide the two highest value predictions.
 This 'second most likely class' in the CLIP3 data and the above information on categories and keywords make CLIP3 ideal for further analysis.
 The results could shed light on specifications desirable for work with similar Enlightenment era book illustrations.

 In the hackathon outcomes, only classification entries with min.
 50% accuracy for the first candidate were included into the analyses and subsequent interpretation.
 However, the accurracy span was wide in all three runs.
 In this task, I summarise these tendencies, verify them with close-reading, and speculate on their possible reasons and outcomes.
 I do this on the data for the third run (CLIP3), for the following reasons:
 - the data from this run also provides the second most probable category the model assigned to each entry, which can shed light on the model's behaviour with this type of a dataset
-- the model used in the third run was already customised based on human-annotated feedback on the previous two
+- the model used in the third run was already customised based on human-annotated feedback on the previous two runs

 ### Primary data
 A spreadsheet containing (per image):